WCCWCC/test_all/fast_provision_client.md

 # 1. Introduction
 ## 1.1 Demo Function

-Provisioning an unprovisioned devices to become node.
+1. Provisioning an unprovisioned devices to become node.

-Bind appkey for the provisioner's own mode.
+2. Binding appkey for the provisioner's own mode.
+3. sending the appkey add and fast prov info set messages to the node.

-Obtain the addresses of all nodes in the fast provision network and control the nodes through the group address.
+4. Getting the addresses of all nodes in the fast provision network
+5. controlling the nodes through the group address.

 **Note:The demo's functionality is consistent with the EspBleMesh app.**